XavierBerger/home-assistant-addons/README.md

 ## Experimental

-Those addons might not be stable at all.
+Even if officially published addons are tested and works on my Home Assistant Yellow, addons might not be stable at all.
 Use at your own risk!

 ## Installation